apache/shardingsphere/document/current/content/features/read-write-split/unsupported-items.en.md

 weight = 3
 +++

-1. Data synchronization between Master and Slaves.
+1. Data replication between the master and the slave database.
-1. Inconsistency of data between Master and Slaves due to transmission delay.
+1. Data inconsistency caused by replication delay between the master database and the slave database.
-1. Multiple Masters to provide writing operations.
+1. Double or multiple master databases to provide write operation.